Asymmetric Advantage Modulation Calibrates Entropy Dynamics in RLVR: Experimental Settings for Entropy Dynamics Analysis (Section )

 We employ the AdamW optimizer with a learning rate of $2 \times 10^{-6}$ for both models.
 Following \citealp{yu2025dapo}, we apply token-level loss aggregation for all settings.
 For each query, the policy generates $G=8$ rollouts.
 Regarding model-specific configurations, the Qwen2.5-Math-1.5B experiments use a global batch size of 512, a mini-batch size of 128, and a maximum response length of 2,560 tokens.
 Conversely, the Qwen3-4B experiments utilize a global batch size of 128, a mini-batch size of 64, and a maximum response length of 4,096 tokens.

 To monitor performance, we report the Avg.
-Val Acc, calculated as the mean accuracy across five mathematical reasoning benchmarks: AIME 2024, AIME 2025, MATH-500~\cite{math500}, AMC 2023 and OlympiadBench~\cite{he2024olympiadbench}.
-Validation is performed every 10 training steps and the temperature is set to $0$ to ensure the fast and reliable evaluation of model capabilities.
-To clearly visualize training trends, we apply Exponential Moving Average (EMA) smoothing with a factor of $0.7$ to all validation accuracy curves.
+Test Accuracy, calculated as the mean accuracy across five mathematical reasoning benchmarks: AIME 2024, AIME 2025, MATH-500~\cite{math500}, AMC 2023 and OlympiadBench~\cite{he2024olympiadbench}.
+Evaluation is performed every 10 training steps and the temperature is set to $0$ to ensure fast and reliable evaluation of model capabilities.
+To clearly visualize training trends, we apply Exponential Moving Average (EMA) smoothing with a factor of $0.7$ to all test accuracy curves.